Churches

 St Michael, Coventry, Warwickshire

 When making his will in 1510, Edward Holcot asked to be buried in the Lady chapel at St Michael's church.
 Many other members of the Howcott family were associated with St Michael's during the following 200 years.
 In 1918, the church was designated as Coventry Cathedral.
 The building was devastated by bombing in 1940, but its ruins still stand adjacent to the new Cathedral.
-The picture shows the north west section, which includes the Smiths' chapel.
+The picture shows the east end, with the Lady chapel in the left hand section.

 Return to top